 Photoactivation Light activation for optogenetics and protein uncaging using ThorImageLS can be performed in a number of ways, depending upon the equipment used.

-Our spatial light modulator, available for Bergamo® II systems, can be directly controlled by ThorImageLS to activate hundreds of regions of interest (ROIs) simultaneously, individually, or in groups.
+Our spatial light modulator (SLM), available for Bergamo® II systems, can be directly controlled by ThorImageLS to activate hundreds of regions of interest (ROIs) simultaneously, individually, or in groups.
+This module features SLM multiple epoch control that allows users to execute SLM patterns in a pre-defined order.
 The image to the right utilized our software to identify and stimulate 100 neurons simultaneously within the microscope's field of view.

 Galvo-galvo scanners can be used for the serial stimulation of thousands of ROIs.
 The galvo scan pattern and ROI type can be specified to reliably stimulate entire cell bodies.
 This activation is tightly synchronized with image acquisition to maximize the lifetime of sensitive PMTs.